chorus-ai/Chorus_SOP/sop-website/docs/DEPRECATED/Data_uploading.md

 ### The Waveforms folder

-According to usage described in the DA SOPs {links}, Waveform data refers to all data acquired from bedside monitors and devices, including alarms, numerics data obtain at regular of irregular intervals, and high-frequency (>1 Hz) waveform data such as digitized EKG tracings.
+According to usage described in the DA SOPs, Waveform data refers to all data acquired from bedside monitors and devices, including alarms, numerics data obtain at regular of irregular intervals, and high-frequency (>1 Hz) waveform data such as digitized EKG tracings.

 This folder will include a single source(h5, wfdb, adibin) file collating all waveform data, inclusive of its metadata, in removed PHI form.